-The commonly accepted clinical practice and standard of care for assessing embryo viability in IVF is based on the developing embryo's morphological characteristics.
+The commonly accepted clinical practice and standard of care for assessing embryo viability in IVF are based on the developing embryo's morphological characteristics.
 Cleavage rates and morphology have been used since the earliest days of IVF, but the method is not very accurate for successfully identifying embryos capable of sustaining an ongoing pregnancy.
-As a result, new embryo assessment tools, based on either invasive or non-invasive techniques have been sought-after by IVF clinics in order to overcome this problem.
+As a result, new embryo assessment tools, based on either invasive or non-invasive techniques, have been sought-after by IVF clinics to overcome this problem.

 - The ability to measure the change without damaging the embryo.